Unlock free trial

 The ad exchange is a digital marketplace in programmatic auctions.
 Think of it as a platform where the publisher’s platform (SSP) sells ad placements to the advertiser’s platform (DSP).

-The ad exchange pulls the info on the bidders that suit the publisher’s website, matches their audience, and uses that information to distribute the ad inventory at a certain price.
+The ad exchange pulls the info on the bidders that suit the publisher’s website, matches their audience, and uses that information to distribute the digital advertising inventory at a certain price.

 What Is the Strategy of AdTech?

-As we’ve figured out from the tech stack, the ad tech is primarily used for paid ad campaigns.
-Its primary goal is to reach new and unknown audiences; however, you can use advertising at different parts of the sales funnel.
+As we’ve figured out from the tech stack, the ad tech is primarily used for paid advertising campaigns.
+Its primary goal is to reach new and unknown audiences (lead generation); however, you can use advertising at different parts of the sales funnel.

-As an advertiser, you primarily work with media buying channels like:
+But we digress.
+In ad tech, you primarily work with advertising channels like:

 Now that it’s dealt with, let’s concentrate on the second participant in the adtech and martech match.